-Use web shopping engines like froogle to find Bates connectors, like the 100M.
+Use web shopping engines to find Bates connectors, like the 100M.
 Check your area for rental outfits that cater to the theatrical and music industries for rental of such equipment, or check houses that rent generators and distribution equipment to contractors.

 In 2005 we built a single-village grid with a 60KW generator.
 In violation of code, the generator supplier attached some tempower twist-lock receptacles directly to the generator bus (no breaker), and we ran 100' tempower cables to our RV distribution boxes around camp.
 We ran in 3-phase mode.
 These boxes had breakers, but there was a risk a short in one of the tempower cables could melt it.
 The 60KW generator was capable of 170 amps per phase.
 We received a movie quiet generator from the supplier (ordered a regular) so we were able to place it next to camping areas.

 In 2006 we built a larger grid for 4 camps from Kohler using biodiesel.
 We placed on on the other side of the street in an annex.
 For the main camps, 4/0 wire was trenched to distribution boxes with tempower jacks and others with L21-30R jacks.
 We used 1/0 feeders provided by Kurt.
 We then used tempower cables to lead to our RV distribution panels, as well as 3-way splitter cables.
 We burned 300 gallons of fuel for about 300 campers and 30 RVs.
 It was not a very hot year.
 Fuel was $3/gallon.